Appliances are a big part of Kitchen Design. You cannot design a Kitchen without them!

-The issue with this appliances is that the Kitchen Designer still struggles with where to place it.
+The issue with this appliances is that Kitchen Designers still struggles with where to place it.

 The Countertop Model Microwave

 The countertop microwave is the most popular type of microwave on the market because of it’s low cost.